Luyakhanya/New_Project/README.md

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?

+Other south Africans who  don't have an Identity documents and foreigners without a visa.

 ## What next?

 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you  need to move on?

+Stay focused on the main Goal.
+Improve project planning and quality.
+Stay in touch with the group-more often.
+Communicate with the customer three times a week.
+Help team members' tasks.

 ## Acknowledgments